ipfs-inactive/ipfs-postmsg-proxy/README.md

 ### Progress option

-The progress option for `files.add` is currently unavailable and will cause stubs to throw a "Not Implemented" error if used.
+Due to the buffering performed in the streaming APIs the progress option for `files.add` currently tracks progress of data buffered into memory, before it is sent to the IPFS node.